Australian Survivor: Brains V Brawn

-Australian Survivor: Brains V Brawn is the eighth season of Australian Survivor on Network 10.
+Australian Survivor: Brains V Brawn is the eighth season of Australian Survivor, which aired on Network 10.
 This season features contestants divided into two tribes: "Brains" and "Brawn".

 Due to the COVID-19 pandemic, this season was filmed domestically in Cloncurry, Queensland.
 It premiered on 18 July 2021 and concluded on 12 September 2021 with Hayley Leake named the winner over George Mladenov in a 7–2 vote, winning the grand prize of A$500,000 and the title of Sole Survivor.
 It is the sixth season to air on Network 10 and is hosted by Jonathan LaPaglia.

 Contestants

 The 24 contestants are divided into two tribes based on their intellect or strength.
 The cast includes author Wai Chim, surfer Felicity "Flick" Palmateer, MMA fighter Chelsea Hackett, retired cyclist Baden Cooke and former AFL footballer Gavin Wanganeen.